 To learn how to draw Egyptian eyes, you need to keep in mind how bold the shapes should be.
-Yes, you could just draw them with lines, but the eye-popping (sorry!) results will come if you make them thick and fill them in.

 Wikipedia states that The Eye of Horus, also known as wadjet, wedjat or udjat, is an ancient Egyptian symbol of protection, royal power, and good health.
 The Eye of Horus is similar to the Eye of Ra, which belongs to a different god, Ra, but represents many of the same concepts.

 This tutorial is part of my “Draw Egypt” ebook that is coming out soon.
 I thought I’d share one of the simpler ones so students of all ages could try it out.

 - Black permanent marker for tracing (these don’t bleed)*